-BTEC qualifications include BTEC Firsts, BTEC Nationals, BTEC Higher Nationals, BTEC Foundation Diploma in Art and Design, BTEC Specialist and Professional Qualifications, BTEC Tech Awards.
+BTEC qualification include BTEC Firsts, BTEC Nationals, BTEC Higher Nationals, BTEC Foundation Diploma in Art and Design, BTEC Specialist and Professional Qualifications, BTEC Tech Awards.

-The details of each type of the BTEC qualifications are described below
+The details of each type of the BTEC qualification are described below

 BTEC Higher Nationals: